 0: Reserved

-1: identity
+1: Certificate Authority identity

 2: STA identity

-The semantics of the FILS identity depend on the ID type as well as the namespace used by the to identify itself and entities which it out of scope of this specification.
+The semantics of the FILS identity depend on the ID type as well as the namespace used by the Certificate Authority to identify itself and entities for which it certified public keys.
+The STA identity is equal to the device’s MAC address.
+The Certificate Authority’s identity is out of scope of this specification.

 8.4.2.121b FILS session element

-The FILS session element is used for conveying identifier of an in-progress FILS authentication protocol.
+The FILS session element is used for conveying the (unique) identifier of an in-progress FILS authentication protocol.
 The session identifier is chosen randomly by the non-AP STA in the FILS authentication protocol.
 The format of the FILS session element is shown in Figure <ANA-3> FILS session element.